 However, these parents should know that play has been incorporated to be an important part of the list for helpful activities in the development of a child.
 Parents should understand that play is always a part of life which is inherent from birth to adulthood.

-If you think your child does not deserve a moment under the rain or a time with friends running under Mr. Sun, then think again!
-Below is a list of reasons why children need to play and engage in playful activities:
+If you think your child does not deserve a moment under the rain or time with friends running under Mr Sun, then think again!
+Below is a list of 10 reasons why children need to play and engage in playful activities:

-- Play lets children discover new skills.
+#1 Play lets children discover new skills.
 When in a situation with playmates, the play alone could initiate the use of the sense and the physical attributes in order to get through a situation.
-Hide and seek for instance, would enhance the child’s ability to critically think of a hiding place that could not be easily thought of by the others.
+Hide and seek, for instance, would enhance the child’s ability to critically think of a hiding place that could not be easily thought of by the others.

-- Play enhances appreciation of the world around.
-You child will be exposed to the beauty of nature as he runs through the green grass or feel the tickling raindrops unto his face.
+#4 Play enhances appreciation of the world around us.
+Your child will be exposed to the beauty of nature as he runs through the green grass or feels the tickling raindrops unto his face.

-- A child’s play could permeate the imitation of roles which instills sense of responsibility.
+#5 A child’s play could permeate the imitation of roles which instills a sense of responsibility.
 The child can act as a teacher, a fireman or a doctor.
 This vividly indicates the understanding of the child of the importance of other people around him.

-- Play could instill experimentation and resourcefulness.
-Children could make use of the things around them and development their other functions aside from what these things have been intended to perform.
+#7 Play could instill experimentation and resourcefulness.
+Children could make use of the things around them and develop their other functions aside from what these things have been intended to perform.